Can a Pressure Cooker Be Used as a Crock-Pot?

 Whatever the chosen lid, you want it to have a vent for the steam to escape.
 Without some exit point, the food could get overcooked.

-Pressure cookers were intended to fast-cook foods, which is why some people find it difficult when trying to slow cook in them.
+Pressure cookers were intended to fast-cook foods, so some people find it challenging to slow-cook in them.

-Pressure cookers won’t slow cook the food as effectively as a crockpot even with the right lid.
-The issue stems from how pressure cookers don’t let as much steam escape as a crockpot.
+Even with the fitting lid, pressure cookers won’t slow the food as effectively as a crockpot.
+The issue stems from pressure cookers not letting as much steam escape as a crockpot.
 This has made it so that crockpots still hold the superior ground when tenderizing meat.

 The Recipe Always Needs 1 Cup of Liquid

 Unless the recipe tells you not to, add a cup of liquid.
-If you can’t add 1 cup of liquid to the pressure cooker, you may want to hold off on that recipe.
+You may want to hold off on that recipe if you can’t add 1 cup of liquid to the pressure cooker.
 It won’t cook your food in the right way.

-This gives you a general rule of thumb with slow cooking in the pressure cooker.
+With slow cooking in the pressure cooker, this gives you a general rule of thumb.
 The amount needed for liquid varies, but manufacturers usually recommend anywhere between 1/2 cup of liquid to 1 cup of liquid.

 How to Cook Your Food Like a Slow Cooker